 Your mortgage lender will require a valuation by a surveyor, to ensure that the property is a good enough to lend against.
 This is not a proper survey, and will only look very superficially at the property.

-You can usually either get the valuation upgraded to a full survey, or you can commission a separate survey.
+You can usually either get the free property valuation upgraded to a full survey, or you can commission a separate survey.
 This should tell you everything you need to know about the property, and alert you to any potential problems you will face once you move in.
 Unless you are very experienced with property, it is usually worth getting this done.
 Again, we have a selection of experienced local surveyors who we can connect you with.

 8. Arrange a deposit